Repost from 2015. Edited, updated, and corrected.

 These distinctives and theological convictions define us, not political, social, or cultural trends.
 In fact, many evangelicals rarely use the term “evangelical” to describe themselves, focusing simply on the core convictions of the triune God, the Bible, faith, Jesus, salvation, evangelism, and discipleship.

 I know of NO true Evangelical who would dispute any of the above statements.
-I say TRUE Evangelical, because there are many Evangelical church members, pastors, parachurch leaders and institutions that are Evangelical in name only.
-They say they are Evangelical, when their beliefs make it clear they are actually a liberal or a progressive.
+I say TRUE Evangelical because there are many Evangelical church members, pastors, parachurch leaders, and institutions that are Evangelical in name only.
+They say they are Evangelical, when in fact their beliefs make it clear they are actually liberals or progressives.

-It is important to understand that ALL Evangelicals are fundamentalists.
-I’ve had countless Evangelicals object to me calling them fundamentalists.
-However, if they believe the statements above then they are fundamentalists.
-If it walks, talks, and quacks like a fundamentalist it is a Fundamentalist.
+It is important to understand that ALL Evangelicals are Fundamentalists.
+I’ve had countless Evangelicals object to me calling them Fundamentalists.
+However, if they believe the statements above, then they are Fundamentalists.
+If it walks, talks, and quacks like a Fundamentalist it is a Fundamentalist.
 (Please see Are Evangelicals Fundamentalists?)

-Some Evangelicals are confused about fundamentalism or they want to distance themselves from the crazy, extreme right-wing fundamentalists that are common in Evangelicalism.
-However, their lack of understanding their theological and historical heritage or their dislike of the crazy uncles within Evangelicalism does not mean they are NOT fundamentalists.
+Some Evangelicals are confused about Fundamentalism, or they want to distance themselves from the crazy, extreme right-wing Fundamentalists that are common in Evangelicalism.
+However, their lack of understanding about their theological and historical heritage or their dislike of the crazy uncles within Evangelicalism does not mean they are NOT Fundamentalists.

-Within Evangelicalism there is two lines of fundamentalism:
+Within Evangelicalism there are two lines of Fundamentalism:

-Many Evangelicals wrongly think that because they are not like the fundamentalists found in sects such as the Independent Fundamentalist Baptist Church (IFB), that they are not fundamentalists.
+Many Evangelicals wrongly think that because they are not like the Fundamentalists found in sects such as the Independent Fundamentalist Baptist (IFB) church movement, that they are not Fundamentalists.
 However, when it comes to theology, there is little difference between a mainstream Evangelical and an Independent Fundamentalist Baptist.

-Many Evangelicals consider such rules and regulations legalism, and, wanting personal freedom, reject many of the rules and regulations as extra-biblical or works-salvation.
-These theological fundamentalists make a concerted effort to distance themselves from social fundamentalism.
+Many Evangelicals consider such rules and regulations legalism, and, wanting personal freedom, reject many of these rules and regulations as extra-biblical or works-salvation.
+These theological Fundamentalists make a concerted effort to distance themselves from social Fundamentalism.

-If you doubt this, ask Evangelicals, Do you think a Christian must live according to the precepts, commands, and teachings of the Bible?
-They will resoundingly say Yes.
-They are, then, by definition, social fundamentalists .
+If you doubt this, ask an Evangelical, Do you think a Christian must live according to the precepts, commands, and teachings of the Bible?
+He or she will resoundingly say Yes.
+They are, then, by definition, social Fundamentalists.
 Evangelicals who do not believe the Bible is the standard of living for the Christian are not really Evangelicals.
 They are liberals or progressives dressed up in Evangelical clothing.

 Defining the words atheist or atheism is much simpler.
 According to Wikipedia, atheism is: